phelluy/skyrs/README.md

 Skyline sparse matrix linear solver in Rust.
 Parallelization thanks to a nested bisection renumbering.

-The skyline format is an old and rusty :-) way to solve sparse linear systems.
+The skyline format is an old and rusty :-) tool for solving sparse linear systems.

-See for instance (among many other authors)
+See for instance (among many others)

 ```bibtex
 @book{dhatt2012finite,